yan-elena/yan-elena.github.io/index.md

 My research interests center around multi-agent systems and engineering methodologies, with the aim of deploying regulated, adaptive and trustworthy systems.
 My current research focuses on the development of a model and mechanisms for multi-agent systems able to self-regulate and adapt regulations for a trustworthy and sustainable industry of future.
 Some keywords are:

-- Normative Multi-Agent Systems
+- Multi-Agent Systems
-- Self-Adaptation
+- Regulation Management
-- Software Engineering
+- Regulation Adaptation
-- BDI Agents
+- Explainable Agents
 - Industry of the Future

-Find more in my CV here: [Elena Yan's CV](assets/pdf/yan_elena_cv_2025-06.pdf) If you are interested in my work, please feel free to drop me an email: [elena.yan@emse.fr](mailto:elena.yan@emse.fr)
+Find more in my CV here: [Elena Yan's CV](assets/pdf/yan_elena_cv_2025-07.pdf) If you are interested in my work, please feel free to drop me an email: [elena.yan@emse.fr](mailto:elena.yan@emse.fr)

 ## Selected Publications